Encampment Student Information

 Why do I need an “olive drab belt with canteen and pouch” or “CamelBak” hydration pouch?

-Hydration is VERY important at encampment, even as we are often not subject to extremely warm weather in Washington as compared to some areas, cadets are very active and staying hydrated is known to help keep cadets healthy!
+Hydration is VERY important at encampment, even as we are often not subject to extremely warm weather in at Cascade Falcon as compared to some areas, cadets are very active and staying hydrated is known to help keep cadets healthy!
 Students will carry hydration gear with them everywhere they go, so make it easy to carry and ensure it doesn't leak.

 Be careful of cheap items, a leaking canteen or “CamelBak” is a common cause of misery for cadets during Cascade Falcon.